-There is no statutory definition of 'employment’ or ‘self-employment' each case has to be looked at as a whole with all the factors considered.
+Deemed employment status is not a matter of choice, it cannot simply be decided that someone is not an employee for tax purposes because the individual wishes to be paid gross or that the University wishes to pay them that way.
+It is not conclusive to just call or consider someone self-employed or to interpose a limited company, partnership or agency between the University and the individual; it is the reality of the relationship between the University and the individual that matters.
+There is no statutory definition of ‘deemed employment’ or ‘self-employment’ and each case has to be looked at as a whole with all the factors considered.
 However, it is the University’s responsibility (not the individual’s) to determine the correct status properly.
-If the correct status is not applied the University may be liable for any unpaid taxes and National Insurance contributions (NICs), which could result in a liability to pay penalties and interest.
+If the correct status is not applied the University will be liable for any unpaid taxes and NICs, which could also result in a liability to pay penalties and interest.

-- if their working with the University lasts for a prolonged period (e.g. more than one year) that it is reassessed to see if they should be paid through the payroll in future.
+if their working with the University lasts for a prolonged period (e.g. more than one year) that it is reassessed to see if they should be paid through the payroll in future.

 Contracts for services

 Where there is a relationship between a service provider and the University for providing service(s) there should always be a valid written contract in place.
 Where the engaging Department does not intend to make payment through the payroll, a contract for services is required.
 A model contract is available from Procurement Services but, for very short low value engagements (up to £3,000 in total) a letter detailing the work to be done, timescale and amount to be paid will be sufficient.